-4.10 Odiham Parish Council believes that there is a shortfall in the provision of preschool places in the Parish and has indicated that it intends to give further consideration to its role in that regard.
+4.11 Odiham Parish Council believes that there is a shortfall in the provision of pre- school places in the Parish and has indicated that it intends to give further consideration to its role in that regard.

-4.11 There are currently three Pre-school providers in the Parish:
+4.12 There are currently three Pre-school providers in the Parish:

-- Little Wings based at RAF Odiham and open 51 weeks of the year - The Puddleducks Montessori Nursery School based in North Warnborough Village Hall during Hampshire school terms (38 weeks) - Leapfrogs based at Recreation Road, Odiham during Hampshire school terms (38 weeks)
+- Little Wings based at RAF Odiham and open 51 weeks of the year - Leapfrogs based at Recreation Road, Odiham during Hampshire school terms (38 weeks)

-4.12 Between them they currently provide up to 125 daily places (number of children in the school at one time).
+4.13 Between them they currently provide up to 125 daily places (number of children in the school at one time).
 Collectively, if demand increased this could be expanded to 157 places.
 Hampshire County Council's guideline for pre-school places is that there should be 80 per 1,000 houses.
 Recent legislative changes are also encouraging pre-school for 2 year olds that will require additional capacity from providers.
-In addition, from 2017 the government will introduce its new 30 hours preschool policy for working parents.
+In addition, from 2017 the government will introduce its new 30 hours pre- school policy for working parents.

-4.13 To address any future shortage of pre-school places within the Parish, a 0.25 ha plot of land has been secured within Site vii (Land next to Crownfields) to improve and expand pre-school provision in the Parish.
+4.14 To address any future shortage of pre-school places within the Parish, a 0.25 ha plot of land has been secured within Site vii (Land next to Crownfields) to improve and expand pre-school provision in the Parish.